 Committees complete the work of the SILC.
 Committees are open to members of the public to attend and join.
 Meetings are held by ZOOM webinar conferencing.
-To attend a meeting, contact the SILC Coordinator at email@example.com
+To attend a meeting, contact the Membership Committee Chair, Charlotte Morgan, at email@example.com.
+Minutes of any committee meeting available upon request by contacting chair listed.

 Below are the standing committees of the SILC.

-The Executive Committee meets by ZOOM conference on the first Friday of the month from 8:30 am – 10 am
+The Executive Committee meets by ZOOM conference on the first Monday of the month from 8:30 am – 10 am, unless it is a holiday.

 To develop the three-year Resource Budget for SILC, monitor SILC expenditures, and make recommendations for changes in spending as necessary.